tomxue/ReSampler/README.md

 **--seed &lt;n&gt;** (since v1.1.5) when specified in conjunction with **--dither** , causes the pseudo-random number generator used to generate dither noise to generate a specific sequence of noise associated with the number n.
 Using the same value of n on subsequent conversions should reproduce precisely the same result. n is a signed integer in the range -2,147,483,648 through 2,147,483,647.

+**--ns &lt;n&gt;** (since 1.3.1) select dither profile from 0-12.
+Generally speaking, as the dither profile number increases, the noise-shaping curve gets  progressively more "intense" (higher amplitude).
+Dither profile 0 is completely flat (no noise shaping), and is equivalent to **--flat-tpdf**.
+The default dither profile (if no profile is specified) is #6 (standard), which has a moderate noise-shaping curve.

+**--showDitherProfiles** (since 1.3.1) shows a list of all available dither profiles

 **--flat-tpdf** (since v1.1.6) when specified in conjunction with **--dither** , causes the dithering to use flat tpdf noise with no noise-shaping.

 **--listsubformats &lt;filetype&gt;** will list all valid subformats for a given *filetype*